 As an English gentleman, Nicholson insists that his men be treated as soldiers and that the officers serve only in supervisory capacities, according to the military code of behavior: “I want everything to go off without a hitch starting first thing tomorrow morning.
 And remember this: our men must always feel they are still commanded by us and not by the Japanese.
 So long as they have that idea to cling to, they’ll be soldiers and not slaves.”
 Shears knows better through experience: “I hope they can remain soldiers, Colonel.
 As for me, I’m just a slave, a living slave.”

 Are we slaves, prisoners of war, or soldiers?
 Slaves work for others because of duty and obligation; they have no choice.
-Prisoners are in bondage and also have no freedom of choice.
-Soldiers choose to join an army (usually) and submit to training for battle and ultimately surrender their life for their king and country.
-They are bound, not by duty, but by love for their country and king.
-We too are bound by Love; love for our Country Above and for our King and His kingdom!
+Prisoners are in bondage and also have no freedom of choice, they do what they are told.
+Soldiers choose to join an army (usually) and submit to training for battle and ultimately surrender their life and rights for the sake of their king and country.
+Ideally they are bound not by duty, but by love for their country and king.
+We also are bound by Love; love for our Country Above and for our King and His Kingdom!
+We cannot afford to listen to the enemy or compromise and aid the enemy for one moment.
+In this spiritual war, compromise means blindness, and blindness often leads to death.

-May He give us the Grace and Ability to escape the many things which bind and blind us by opening the eyes of our hearts to see ourselves for what we are, and to see Him as All that He is!
+May God give us Wisdom, Grace and Ability to escape the many things which bind and blind us by opening the eyes of our hearts to see where the enemy is at work, to see ourselves for what we are, and to see Him as All that He is!

 Let us then go forth from all that would prevent us to Him outside the camp, bearing the contempt and abuse and shame with Him.
 For here we have no permanent city, but we are looking for the one which is to come.
 Heb.
 13:13,14